dsberger/ante-up/README.md

 In another tab of your text editor, open `AnteUp.js`.
 You can see that it contains the `AnteUp` object, with a function `read()`.
 It's not hard to see why our test failed... `read()` has no return value at all!

-Delete the line that says `// Your code here!` and replace in with `return "high card"`.
+Delete the line that says `// Your code here!` and replace it with `return "high card"`.

 Save the file and refresh `SpecRunner.html` in your browser.
 That line of 27 red Xs should now be 3 green circles followed by 24 red Xs.
 The next line should say "27 specs, 24 failures".
 If you click `Spec List`, you will see that the first batch of tests, under the "high card" group, are all passing.